shakfu/numchuck/docs/error_handling.md

-# Error Handling in pychuck
+# Error Handling in numchuck

 ## Overview

-pychuck uses **exception-based error handling** consistently across all APIs.
+numchuck uses **exception-based error handling** consistently across all APIs.
 This document describes the error handling strategy and best practices.

 ## Error Handling Strategy

 ### Principle: Exceptions for All Errors

-All pychuck operations that can fail will raise Python exceptions. **Never rely on return values alone to detect errors** - check for exceptions.
+All numchuck operations that can fail will raise Python exceptions. **Never rely on return values alone to detect errors** - check for exceptions.

 ### Exception Types